BCG-X-Official/facet/README.md

     but not
     ```
     class ModelInspector:
+        """
-        """This is a class that provides the functionality to inspect models
+        This is a class that provides the functionality to inspect models
         ...
     ```
     (too verbose, and explains the class in terms of its name which does not add any